ibNez/rag-document-handler/docs/gmail_ingestion.md

 # Gmail Email Ingestion

-This guide covers how to ingest emails from Gmail into RAG Document Handler.
+This guide covers how to ingest emails from Gmail into RAG Knowledgebase Manager.

 ## Prerequisites